meirisoda/obsidian/School_Fall2023/PSCL389/Writing Assignments/Week 10 Writing Assignment.md

 The weather is also affecting how I view my happiness and the things that make me happy.

 Update: I am feeling a bit better but regarding my goals and the feeling of separation between me currently and my goals is quite depressing.
 I know that I am not necessarily thinking the clearest I can due to the change in weather.
-I've had a couple  days for clarity and ref
+I've had a couple  days for clarity and reflection on what I have written.
+I just need to do what I need to do now.
+Positive or negative reminiscence isn't going to do much for me at the moment, and looking solely into the future and